BFpack contains a collection of functions for Bayesian

 positive, and the results of the confirmatory test of the hypotheses

-argument are presented.
+under the hypothesis argument are presented.
 When the

 hypotheses do not cover the complete parameter space, by default the